MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 on the standard output every 10 seconds.
 If the ``Alive`` printouts stop when the UI freeze occurs (assuming no one cancelled the ``Timer``), then it means that the MicroEJ Runtime stopped scheduling the Java threads.

-Few suggestions:
+Here are a few suggestions:

 - The RTOS task that runs the MicroEJ runtime might be suspended or blocked.
 Check if some API call is suspending the task or if a shared resource could be blocking it.

 - When a Java native method executes, it executes its C counterpart function in the RTOS task that runs the MicroEJ runtime.
-While the C function executes, no other Java methods executes: the Java world "waits" for the C function to finish.
+While the C function executes, no other Java methods executes: the Java world awaits for the C function to finish.
 As a consequence, if the C function never returns, no Java thread can run.
 Spot any suspect native functions and print every entry/exit to detect faulty code.

 Now, what if the ``Alive`` heart beat runs while the UI is frozen?
-Java threads are getting scheduled but the UI thread, called "Display Pump", does not process display events.
+Java threads are getting scheduled but the UI thread (also called Display Pump thread), does not process display events.

 Let's make the heart beat snippet above execute in the UI thread.
 Simply wraps the ``System.out.println("Alive")`` with a ``callSerially``:

 .. code-block:: java